boro-alpha/bclearer/README.md

 # bCLEARer

-bCLEARer is a reference library containing utility functions that are being used by other projects within the bCLEARer process - see links below.
+bCLEARer is a reference library containing utility functions that are being used by other projects within the [bCLEARer process](https://borosolutions.net/bclearer-approach) developed by [BORO Solutions](https://borosolutions.net/) - see links below.

-**This project is currently closed, but can be sporadically updated by the BORO Development Team it in the future.**
+**This project is currently closed, but may be sporadically updated by the BORO Development Team in the future.**

 ## Execution